-Thymus gland cancer is rare and the cause is not known.
+Thymus cancer is also called thymus gland cancer.
+It is a rare cancer.
 The thymus gland is in the chest, between the lungs and behind the breastbone.
 It makes white blood cells called T lymphocytes.

-- Thymoma – this cancer is more common and is usually diagnosed in people aged between 40 and 60.
+- Thymoma – this cancer is more common and is usually diagnosed in people between the ages of 50 and 60.
+It can also occur at a younger or older age.
 Some thymomas grow very slowly and may not have spread outside the thymus when they are diagnosed.
-Others may have spread within the chest area.
+Others may have spread outside the thymus.

 - chest pain